How to Avoid Arguments During a Renovation

 It Takes Practice

 As with any major team project, it requires a lot of give and take.
 I find that the couples that argue the least have been married at least 10-15 years.
-I can usually tell how long a couple has been married by how well they communicate and/or how they react when their partner disagrees with them.
+I can usually tell how long a couple has been married by how well they communicate and how they react when their partner disagrees with them.
 The couples that have the best design and construction experience know they’re on the same team and don’t get offended when the other is honest with them in a kind manner.
-It’s so rewarding to work on projects where we know the end result will allow them to enjoy time spent in their home even more.

 Final Thoughts

-If you’re on the fence about whether or not your relationship can handle a renovation, do a trial ru.
-Start with attending an ‘Ask the Designer’ live Zoom together.
+If you’re on the fence about whether or not your relationship can handle a renovation, do a trial run.
+Start with attending an ‘Ask the Designer’ live session together.
 It’s an opportunity to ask renovation questions as a couple without the pressure of a looming construction deadline.
 I can also provide some tips on which decisions to start with that will make other choices much easier.